influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/administration/upgrading.md

 * [cache-max-memory-size](/enterprise_influxdb/v1.3/administration/configuration/#cache-max-memory-size-1073741824) to `1073741824` in the `[data]` section

-The new configuration options are set to their default settings.
+The new configuration options are set to the default settings.
 Follow the links for more information about those options.

 ### Step 5: Restart the influxdb process